elisboa/linux-time-machine.sh/README.md

 ## Adding files to your repository

-Now you can use `add-file` argument to automatically add files or folders, like this:
+You can use `add-file` argument to automatically add files or folders, like this:
 ```
 ./tmgit.sh add-file file_or_folder
 ```